Shiva-Karimi-research/Shiva-Karimi-research/README.md

 ---

 ## 🎯 Research Direction
-Interested in developing AI-driven numerical methods for dynamical and time-delay systems, with applications in scientific machine learning and complex system modeling.
+Interested in developing mathematically grounded computational methods with potential applications in scientific machine learning and complex dynamical systems